 The point of struggle most commonly observed with maintaining a healthy immune system comes down to lifestyle choices.
 Supplements can only go so far in creating an optimal immune system.
 Lifestyle factors such as diet and exercise are of the utmost importance when it comes to optimizing your health.

 Simple sugars from highly processed foods play a significant role in the deterioration of immune system strength.
-As it’s related to many adverse health conditions, eliminating—or at least reducing—sugar intake in your diet is the greatest tool a person has in achieving a healthy immune system.
+As it’s related to many adverse health conditions, eliminating—or at least reducing— this kind of sugar intake in your diet is the greatest tool a person has in achieving a healthy immune system.
 We have an affinity for adding sugar to our diet in places where it doesn’t need to exist.
 Healthy foods easily take an unhealthy turn with the addition of unnecessary sugar.
 It’s a healthy lifestyle inhibitor that can easily be eliminated.

 Sleep and exercise also factor heavily into a healthy lifestyle.
 Clinical studies show that exercise aids in increasing lifespans, comfort, and mobility as we age.
 Sleep plays an essential role in supporting a healthy immune system, as well as normal weight and healthy aging.

 Healthy living and optimized immune system functionality come down to understanding your body and what it needs.
 Band-aid solutions that don't get to the root of health issues only increase system distress over time.
-Supporting a healthy immune system comes from building a solid foundation of gut health and immune system support through diet, exercise, and supplements.
-These simple, yet fundamental changes can help to equip your body with the tools it needs to stay healthy throughout your life.
+Supporting a healthy immune system comes from building a solid foundation of gut health and immune system support through diet, exercise, and supplements.* These simple, yet fundamental changes can help to equip your body with the tools it needs to stay healthy throughout your life.